 Bartlett Cove is the park headquarters and the site of a campground, a large commercial lodge, restaurant and bar and the only maintained hiking trails in the park.
 At Bartlett Cove, paddlers rent kayaks, visitors board tour boats for a 40-mile day cruise to see the glaciers up the bay and park rangers lead guided hikes and give naturalist programs.
 At the foot of the main dock is the National Park Service Visitor Information Station, where you can obtain backcountry permits, seek out information or purchase a variety of books or topographic maps that cover the park.

 Gustavus is nine miles by road from Bartlett Cove.
 Independent travelers can take a short flight from Juneau via jet or air taxi, or hop on an Alaska Marine Highway ferry from Juneau.
 Like many places known for natural beauty, Gustavus boasts several acclaimed sculptors, painters, potters, jewelers and woodcarvers.
 You can see their work at local galleries, studios and shops in town.
-Beachcombing, hiking on the Nagoonberry Loop trail, biking through town or playing a round at the Mount Fairweather Golf Course are popular ways to spend the day, and a number of cozy, food-focused lodges provide a luxurious place to rest your head at night.
+Beachcombing, hiking on the Nagoonberry Loop trail, or biking through town are popular ways to spend the day, and a number of cozy lodges provide a luxurious place to rest your head at night.

 There are a number of charter boat operators in Gustavus that offer sportfishing, whale watching and even overnight cruises deep into Glacier Bay.
 The best source of information on them is the Gustavus Visitors Association (907-697-2454).